 Why this not brought up more often, I have not been able to determine.
 But there is a conflict of interest if the entity that is advising the SAP customer is also in the line of implementation business.
-This is for obvious reasons that the adviser is in a position to steer the client into directions that may financially benefit the advisor (in this case, the consulting company) rather than help the customer.
+For obvious reasons, the adviser can steer the client into directions that may financially benefit the advisor (in this case, the consulting company) rather than help the customer.
 This exact point is explained in the book SAP Nation 2.0.

 “There used to be real, objective independent management consultancies that saw an ethical barrier between evaluation/risk management/making recommendations and being (what Rogow calls) the “decay.”
 Unlike management consultancies, doacies are firms whose primary revenue driver is the large project work of design, implementation or ongoing operations.
 These doacies masquerade as management consultancies..” – Bruce J. Rogow

-This combination of the advisement and “implementation” has been tested thoroughly in the financial services industry, and it has lead to a predictable outcome.
-That is financial advisors who put their clients into financial instruments that pay the most for the financial advisor.
+This combination of the advisement and “implementation” has been tested thoroughly in the financial services industry, leading to a predictable outcome.
+Financial advisors put their clients into financial instruments that pay the most for the financial advisor.
 In the US, we cannot even get legislation passed that requires advisors to be fiduciaries.
 That is not to recommend investments that are bad for the customer.
 That is the ethical level and the lobbying power of the US investment community.

 How Does This Compare to the Bias of the Software Vendor?